Bacon Wrapped Dates Recipe

 Make-Ahead and Storage

 Make-Ahead: You can make the bacon-wrapped dates 2 days ahead of time.
-The day you plan on serving them, add them to a pot, cover with a lid and cook over low heat until hot.
+The day you plan to serve them, add them to a pot, cover them with a lid, and cook over low heat until hot.

-How to Reheat add them to a pot, cover with a lid and cook over low heat until hot.
-You can also heat in the microwave until hot or place them on a sheet tray lined with parchment paper and bake them at 325° for 10-12 minutes or until hot.
+How to Reheat: Add them to a pot, cover with a lid, and cook over low heat until hot.
+Alternatively, place them on a sheet tray lined with parchment paper and bake them at 325° for 10-12 minutes or until hot.

 chef notes + tips